 The LG V40 continues LG's trend of waterproofing, with and IP68 rating against dust and water ingress.
 LG also says that it meets MIL-STD 810G drop testing standards - although it's long made this claim and these phones will still break if you drop them.

 Overall, the size o the LG V40 is pretty much the same as the iPhone XS Max, slightly more compact than the Samsung Galaxy Note 9.

 LG V40 ThinQ display

-Both the LG V30 and the LG V35 ThinQ feature a large 6-inch OLED display with a 18:9 aspect ratio and a 2880 x 1440 resolution.
-This results in a 538ppi for both devices and both support HDR.
+Both the LG V30 and the LG V35 ThinQ feature a large 6-inch OLED display with a 18:9 aspect ratio and a 2880 x 1440 resolution - but the V40 steps things up.

 LG V40 ThinQ hardware

 - 6GB RAM and 64GB storage + microSD

 The LG V35 ThinQ sits on the Qualcomm Snapdragon 845, coupled with 6GB of RAM.
 The V40 ThinQ follows this, with options of 64 or 128GB internal storage and microSD for expansion.
 That will mean plenty of power and storage flexibility.
 There's a 3300mAh battery which isn't huge in a device of this size - but we've seen reasonable results from devices of this capacity recently.